ccnmtl/compiled3/content/articles/wrap-up-2020.md

 The year that was, with visually appealing, even pattern of 2-0-2-0, can be summarized as tumultuous, weltschmerz, fatiguing, revealing, unprintable.
-That year of the very bad trip confluence of Covid-19 pandemic, national and global upheavals, challenged our understanding of our work, forced us to fortify our focus, pushed us to examine our processes, and corralled our support for each other—both professional and personal.
+That year—the very bad confluence of Covid-19 pandemic, national and global upheavals–challenged our understanding of our work, forced us to fortify our focus, pushed us to examine our processes, and corralled our support for each other—both professional and personal.